8 Questions to Ask When Looking for a New Primary Care Physician

 Check credentials, proximity, ease of access and more

 If you need a new primary care physician, take your time to find the right one.
-Check their qualifications, locations, office hours and other important information.
+This decision can have a lasting impact on your health.

-Your primary care doctor is your main contact for many of your health care needs, including routine checkups, vaccines and treatment for common illnesses.
+Your primary care doctor is your main contact for many care services — from preventive care like checkups and vaccines to treatment for chronic conditions and common illnesses.
+They will also refer you to specialists when advanced care is needed.

 1. What kind of doctor do I need?

 Choosing a primary care doctor is an important step in taking care of your health.
-Family medicine doctors, internal medicine doctors and pediatricians are all types of primary care physicians.
-Each type has its own focus and specialties.
+Family medicine, internal medicine and pediatrics are the main types, each with own focus.

 2. Does the doctor accept my insurance?

 Make sure the doctor accepts your health insurance.
-If you need help, call their office.
+If you’re not sure, call the doctor’s office to confirm.

-Insurance company websites usually have a search tool that can help you see if a doctor, medical group or hospital is covered.
-You can also find a phone number to call if you have questions.
+Most insurance websites have a search tool to check if a doctor, medical group or hospital is covered, along with a phone number for questions.

 Scripps accepts many health insurance plans.